 Use leftover veggie mix as a dipping salsa for chips, crackers, or other mini-pies.
 Or, put it into a larger zaatar or cheese pie and roll it into a sandwich.
 You can also spread it on pita bread and bake it as well.
 Yum!!

 You can keep using the open-face version but add a crust by fringing the sides over the edges of the veggie mix.

 Veggie pizza pies last for two days at room temperature in mild weather, and up to a week in a container in the fridge.

 Do not freeze because the veggie mixture will become soggy and go bad.

 You can prepare a double or a triple batch to please a larger crowd.

 Frequently Asked Questions

 Pies are where mixtures are laid onto the dough and left open.
 Fatayer are closed pies, with either folded dough pinched at the top or folded over and pinched on the sides.

-Dough is very simple and easy to make!
-Check out this Quick Dough recipe that requires 5 simple ingredients here.
+The dough is very simple and easy to make!
+Check out this Quick Dough recipe that requires 5 simple ingredients.